 Hence in the Monitoring and Closing stage of the project, you need to focus on all the possible factors that may impede your project.
 In other words, we can say that in the Monitoring and Controlling stage, the project manager’s focus is to track, review, and orchestrate the progress and performance of the project.
-The project manager also identifies any possible changes to the plan and initiate the corresponding changes.
+The project manager also identifies any possible changes to the plan and initiates the corresponding changes.

 Compare with the baseline

 The project manager will use the tools like Expert Judgement and Data Analysis to take appropriate measures.
 As this helps the project manager to identify the quantity or impact of deviation from the baselines.
-This requires a variety of Data analysis tools and techniques like:
+This requires a variety of Data analysis tools and project management techniques like:

 - Alternative Analysis,

 Intro to Project Management: Step 5 – Closing

 On the completion of the project, it has to be closed formally.
 This requires that the project manager carries out all the activities in order to conclude all activities across all project management process groups to formally complete the project, phase, or contractual obligations.

 This stage verifies the completion of all the defined processes to close the project or a project phase, as appropriate.
 It also formally establishes the project or project phase closure.
 At this stage, you ensure the closure of all procurement activities.
 In addition to this, you will perform team members’ assessments and release project resources.